fleverest/dev/README.md

 ## Building the image

-To build the image, you'll need to:

-1. Place your public and private SSH keys in the `.ssh/` directory.
-2. Build the container while providing two git configuration arguments:
+To build the image, you'll need to place your public and private SSH key in the `.ssh/` directory.
+This SSH key should ideally be known to and trusted by your remote.
+For example, in GitHub you should navigate to `Account > Settings > SSH and GPG keys` and add the public key as a new `SSH Key` and signing key.
+Then, pass your name and email to configure git inside the container:

 ```bash
 docker build \